klfarran/scheme-traductor/README.md

 ---

 # scheme translator
-- Official project for _scheme-traductor_: write in scheme, but in Spanish!
+- #### Official project for _scheme-traductor_: write in scheme, but in Spanish!
-- Designed for use with [Dr Racket](https://www.racket-lang.org/) graphical interface
+- #### For use with [Dr Racket](https://www.racket-lang.org/) graphical interface
+- #### Designed by Kelly Farran under the advisement of Dr. Sean McCulloch of the Department of Mathematics and Computer Science at Ohio Wesleyan University

 ## Install and Configure Dr Racket with _scheme traductor_ for Windows: